 Taking the train to the National Gallery is incredibly convenient - the gallery is on Trafalgar Square, close to several Underground and National Rail stations.
-The closest main line station to the National Gallery is Charing Cross, just two minutes' walk away.
-It is served by regular trains from Kent and Sussex, as well as by the Northern and Bakerloo London Underground lines.
+The closest main line station to the National Gallery is Charing Cross, just a two minutes' walk away.
+It's served by regular trains from Kent and Sussex, as well as by the Northern and Bakerloo London Underground lines.
 You can also travel on the District and Circle lines, alighting at Embankment.

 |Weekdays||04:30 - 01:05|